cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 standard assumptions (i.e., no random oracle assumption) that are expected to hold against quantum adversaries (although with slightly worse bounds).
-Thus, these composition theorems, in combination with a post-quantum-secure authenticated KEM, guarantee the post-quantum security of HPKE's Auth mode (as a reminder, DHKEM is not post-quantum-secure).
+Thus, these composition theorems, in combination with a post-quantum-secure authenticated KEM, guarantee the post-quantum security of HPKE's Auth mode.
 In future work, the analysis from {{ABHKLR20}} can be extended to cover HPKE's other modes and desired security properties.
 The hybrid quantum-resistance property described above, which is achieved